sagemath/sagewiki_to_gh-2022-10-10/dynamics.md

   * simulation and experimentation
   * prospection of combinatorial structures associated to dynamical systems (coded as infinite words, ...)
   * intrinsically discrete dynamics: shifts, cellular automata, ...
+  * numerical algorithm seen as dynamical systems
+  * ...

 This page is an organization wiki for the implementation in Sage of various algorithms relative to dynamics.
-All the code produced is on the "combinat" public server and is accessible to anyone interested ([[combinat/Installation|installation instructions]]).
-For more information about development inside the combinat branch see [[combinat|this page]].
+All the code produced is on the "combinat" public server and is accessible to anyone interested.

+== Quick links ==

+  * [[combinat/Installation|installation instructions]]: how to install sage-combinat on your computer and be able to use all dynamics code
+  * [[combinat|combinat wiki]]: the wiki page of the combinat community
+  * [[dynamics/examples]]: examples that are produced with the code of sage-dynamics

 == Organization ==